 Does That Mean the Insurance Company’s Initial Offer Is Not Sufficient?

 It depends on the offer and your damages, but we’ve seen many situations where the initial proposal failed to cover all the client’s losses.
-The best way to respond to an insurance company’s offer is to review it with a car accident lawyer.
+A recommended way to respond to an insurance company’s offer is to review it with a car accident lawyer.

 If the insurance adjuster pushes you to accept right away, you should be even more wary.
-Tell the adjuster you will review it and get back to them as soon as possible, then contact a lawyer right away.
+Tell the adjuster you will review it and get back to them as soon as possible, then contact a Peachtree City personal injury lawyer right away.

 We’ll spend some time valuing your claim, then go over the offer to determine if it meets all your needs.
 If not, we can negotiate with the insurance company and fight for the settlement you deserve.